lilin-bme/lilin-bme.github.io/index.md

 ## Nanooptics and Raman sensing lab (LIN LAB AT SJTU)

 The interface between light and materials creates unique optical properties at the nanoscale, enabling the manipulation and transport of light in a controlled manner.
-With the use of nanomaterial tools, we can study the interaction of biological molecules, cells or tissues with optical nanostructures.
+With the use of nanomaterial tools, we can study the interaction of biological molecules, cells, or tissues with optical nanostructures.

+{%
+  include button.html
+  link="projects"
+  text="See our research projects" icon="fa-solid fa-arrow-right"
+  flip=true
+  style="bare"
+%}

 {% capture text %}